-Stock-based compensation expense is amortized on a straight-line basis over the vesting period.
-As of December 31, 2013, total unrecognized compensation expense, adjusted for estimated forfeitures, related to stock options and unvested RSUs was approximately \$65.2 million which is expected to be recognized over a period of 3.3 years.
+Stock-based compensation expense is amortized on the straight-line method over the vesting period.
+As of December 31, 2014, total unrecognized compensation expense, adjusted for estimated forfeitures, related to stock options and non-vested RSUs was approximately \$197.2 million which is expected to be recognized over a period of 3.2 years.

-The number of shares available for equity based awards (including stock options and RSUs) are available for issuance as follows:
+The summary of shares available for issuance for equity based awards (including stock options and RSUs) are as follows: